BRINGING TRANSPARENCY AND COMMON SENSE TO TOPEKA

 School Children #1 Priority

-As YOUR State Representative, I would like to thank the great people of the 27th District for the opportunity to serve as State Representative of the 27th House District.
+As YOUR State Representative, I would like to thank the great people of the 27th District for the opportunity to serve in the 27th House District.
 It is a tremendous privilege to represent you in the legislature.
 I am committed to making Kansas a great place for our children and families to live, learn, work, and play.
 Thank you for entrusting me with the opportunity to help shape the future for Kansans.

 “Keeping Promises”